Small-Group Teaching and Tutoring

 Getting the Most Bang for Our Buck: RAs Lead Small-Group Tutoring

 Staffing shortages have plagued some schools for decades.
-Opportunity Culture staffing designs provide a solution that shifts schools out of emergency hiring mode—and boosts learning.
-Learn how Opportunity Culture tools address staffing shortages, including high-paying advanced roles, improved support for new teachers, and staffing models that do not require filling every teacher vacancy to ensure that students have access to excellent instruction.
+Opportunity Culture® staffing designs provide a solution that shifts schools out of emergency hiring mode—and boosts learning.
+See how they address staffing shortages, including high-paying advanced roles, improved support for new teachers, and staffing models that do not require filling every teacher vacancy to ensure that students have access to excellent instruction.

 The science of reading has “come alive” at Lucama Elementary, in North Carolina’s Wilson County Schools.
-Watch this video to see how the principal and her team of Multi-Classroom Leaders led the use of multiple curricula and data-driven small-group instruction and interventions—resulting in strong student learning growth.
+Watch this video to see how the principal and her instructional team of leaders led the use of multiple curricula and data-driven small-group instruction and interventions—resulting in strong student learning growth.

-At Bearfield Primary School in Hertford County, North Carolina, paraprofessional reach associates help improve student outcomes by providing instructional support on a Multi-Classroom Leader team.
+At Bearfield Primary School in Hertford County, North Carolina, these advanced paraprofessionals help improve student outcomes by providing instructional support on a teaching team.

-Educators in paraprofessional tutoring roles can advance to a teacher role in locations with Opportunity Culture’s paid residencies.
+Educators in paraprofessional tutoring roles can advance to a teacher role in locations with paid residencies.